rozhkovs/react-useful-hooks/README.md

   </a>
 </p>

-This library aims to provide the most necessary hooks, which are required in typical React app;
+This library aims to provide the most necessary hooks, which are required in typical React or React Native app;

 ## Installation
 For **npm**